-- Connect this unit ONLY to other compatible units.
-See "How To Install This Smoke Alarm" for details.
-Do not connect it to any other type of alarm or auxiliary device.
-Connecting anything else to this unit may damage it or prevent it from operating properly. - This Smoke Alarm has a battery drawer which resists closing unless a battery is installed.
-This warns you the unit will not operate under DC power without a battery. - Do not stand too close to the unit when the alarm is sounding.
+- Do not install this unit over an electrical junction box.
+Air currents around junction boxes can prevent smoke from reaching the sensing chamber and prevent the unit from alarming.
+Only AC powered units are intended for installation over junction boxes. - Do not stand too close to the unit when the alarm is sounding.
 It is loud to wake you in an emergency.
 Exposure to the horn at close range may harm your hearing. - Do not paint over the unit.
-Paint may clog the openings to the sensing chambers and prevent the unit from operating properly.
+Paint may clog the openings to the sensing chamber and prevent the unit from operating properly.